 Since the body cannot retain niacin, many people are probably deficient in this vital B vitamin, which supports the health of your brain, digestive tract, and skin.
 Some studies indicate that niacinamide may help treat anxiety disorders, while more studies are required.

-Niacin is often cited as having a function in serotonin synthesis by proponents of natural health.
-This does not seem to be the case.
+Niacin is often cited as having a function in serotonin synthesis by natural health proponents.
+This is not the case.
 Instead, the body uses the amino acid tryptophan to make niacin and serotonin.
 Niacin has also been combined with other medications since it penetrates the blood-brain barrier.
 Still, there is insufficient evidence to prove that niacin can reduce anxiety on its own.

 Vitamin B6 (Pyridoxine)